moonlight-mod/moonlight-mod.github.io/src/content/docs/dev/mappings.md

 When adding a new module:

-- `node generate.js imports --write` to write the new `src/modules.ts`

-When adding types to a module:

-- Add its path and a name to `generate.js`
+- If the module has types, add its path and a name to `generate.js`
   - Name should be the last part of the path except in cases where it breaks syntax (e.g. `highlight.js` -> `HighlightJS`)
   - Mappings for CSS class names should replace `.css` with `CSS`
-- `node generate.js types --write` to generate the new type index
-- `node generate.js declares "@moonlight-mod/wp/" > ../moonlight/packages/types/src/mappings.d.ts` to update import statements in moonlight
-  - You don't have to do this unless you're a moonlight core developer

-Remember to format with Prettier!
+- In `packages/mappings`, run `node generate.js`
+- Format with Prettier

 ## Finding names